 The School of Education offers wide and varied opportunities to undertake research programmes that will support the growth of research skills and build on subject knowledge.
 With over 100 lecturing and research staff and dedicated research centres, our School of Education is one of the largest research-led schools of education in the UK with a distinguished reputation for excellence in our research and teaching practice both nationally and internationally.
 We have a history of 5 star rated research and in the 2008 Research Excellence Exercise (RAE), 80% of our work was recognised as being of international quality.
 You will undertake advanced research under the supervision and guidance of an experienced member of the School of Education staff.

-Alan and Roshan share their research interests and provide details of their current research topic.
+Alan and Roshan share their research interests and provide details of their thesis.

 Learning and Transformation: Theoretical Perspectives on Teaching and Learning

 This key module introduces the main critical perspectives on learning within different, related contexts.
 It adopts a cross-disciplinary and problem-based approach and will engage the students in the study of the following areas:

 Cognitive and psychological theories of teaching and learning

 This relational approach is crucial to the fundamental focus of the EdD that research on education and learning involves a new research culture and partnership, with a professional and evidence based practice as its core.

 Special Studies in Learning: Theory, Practice or Policy

 This module brings together the key strands of the professional doctorate in Learning and Learning Contexts – theories, practices and policies – and relates them to the particular context within which students are to carry out their dissertation.
 As such the module will mainly reflect the particular research literature relating to the individual student’s (or group of students’) research interest and the methodological issues concerning their individual research.
 These will be linked to the